tks18/cf-worker-covid-api/README.md

 }
 ```

-**Every API will accept state param so data can be Drilled down to Each State**
+**Every Endpoint will accept state param so data can be Drilled down to Each State**